alinpr18/xabbo-scripts/README.md

 # contributing

 You may use the following metadata at the top of your scripts.\
-Please include the version of the scripter it was written for.\
+Please include the version of the scripter it was written for with the `@scripter` property.\
 Currently only `@name` and `@group` are supported by the scripter.

 ```cs